 The scope of this assessment is limited to the impact of the proposed development at Glanllynnau on the setting of the Tomen Fawr Scheduled Monument CN031 (Gwynedd HER PRN 1329; RCAHMW NPRN 95294; SH4543037680), as specified by Cadw in a letter to Gwynedd Planning Service dated 15 March 2017 (ref Y17/000175).
+Desk based viewshed analyses performed as part of this assessment considered the impact of the proposed development on the setting of all 10 of the Scheduled Monuments within a 5km radius of the proposed development.
+The analyses confirm that due to distance and topography, Tomen Fawr is the only Scheduled Monument potentially impacted.

-The Tomen Fawr Scheduled monument is a medieval ringwork, a defensive structure consisting of a circular ditch and bank enclosing an area approximately 12m in diameter.
-The northern part of the interior is overgrown with gorse, broom and bramble.
+The Tomen Fawr Scheduled monument is a medieval ringwork, a defensive structure consisting of a circular ditch and bank enclosing an area approximately 12m in diameter (Plate 01; Plate 02).
+Much of the bank and the northern part of the interior is overgrown with gorse, broom and bramble.
 The top of the bank is between 2m and 4m above the interior, although this diminishes to 0.5 m on the southern edge of the bank where part of it may have collapsed outward.